Molina Healthcare: Going public

 Molina Healthcare filed with the Securities and Exchange Commission for an initial stock offering in December 2002 and went public in July 2003 with a stock offering of $102 million.
 The shares were priced at $17.50, and Molina raised approximately $124 million in the initial public offering.
 In its stock market debut, Molina sold 6.6 million shares at $20.30, making the company the third-best first day gainer of 2003.
 Molina Healthcare was the first company from Inc. Magazine's "Inner City 100" list to go public.

 Entering the Medicare market

 Molina Healthcare entered the Medicare market in 2006.
-The company currently offers Medicare health plan options in: California, Florida, Idaho, Illinois, Michigan, Ohio, South Carolina, Texas, Utah, Virginia, Washington and Wisconsin.
+The company currently offers Medicare health plan options in: Arizona, California, Florida, Idaho, Illinois, Kentucky, Massachusetts, Michigan, Nevada, New Mexico, New York, Ohio, South Carolina, Texas, Utah, Virginia, Washington and Wisconsin.

 Entering MMIS market

-Molina Healthcare acquired Unisys’ health information management business in December 2010 to create Molina Medicaid Solutions (MMS).
+Molina Healthcare acquired Unisys' health information management business in December 2010 to create Molina Medicaid Solutions (MMS).
 MMS has Medicaid Management Information Systems (MMIS) contracts with Idaho, Louisiana, Maine, New Jersey, West Virginia and the U.S. Virgin Islands.
 In Autumn 2018, Molina Healthcare, Inc. sold its Medicaid management information systems business, Molina Medicaid Solutions (MMS), to DXC Technology.
 MMS was a wholly owned subsidiary of Molina Healthcare at the time of sale.